-There’s no shortage of infographics about Thanksgiving this year – infographics are marketing technique that while not new, has staying power.
+There’s no shortage of infographics describing Thanksgiving this year – infographics are marketing technique that while not new, has staying power.
 I was however surprised at just how many are in circulation on this topic on the web.

 I’ve reviewed dozens of them and have pinned them to a “data” board on Pinterest if you’d like to peruse some of the others.
 Here are seven I thought were pretty well done.